 Read on for this advice-filled post that should essential information for everyone who sleeps, which is all of us, right?

-Terry Cralle, certified clinical sleep educator, registered nurse specializing in sleep medicine, co-author of two books on sleep and a national spokesperson for the Better Sleep Council, based in Washington, D.C.
+Terry Cralle, certified clinical sleep educator, registered nurse specializing in sleep medicine, co-author of two books on sleep.

 I prioritized sleep in my daily life to get the sleep I need and that’s enabled me to do so much more – write books, volunteer.
 I am completely unapologetic for my need for sleep and put it first in my efforts to lead a healthy lifestyle.
 It is a difficult concept to explain to people – that you can actually get MORE done by making time for the sleep you need.
 It’s about the quality of our waking hours, not the quantity.

-Supportive mattress – Your sleep surface is critical to your sleep quality.
+Supportive mattress.
+Your sleep surface is critical to your sleep quality.
 Far too many of us neglect the impact of the sleep surface on our sleep experience.
-Given that it’s one third of our day and one third of our lives, why not invest in the most comfortable mattress (and pillow, sheets and bedding)?
+Given that it’s one third of our day and one third of our lives, why not invest in the most comfortable bedroom (mattress, pillow, sheets and bedding)?
 It can make a difference!

 Dr. Anthony Warren, CEO, BreatheSimple (an app to help ease stress, improve sleep and reduce snoring), based in Warriors Mark, Pa.